markostanimirovic/juliette/README.md

 ```
 </details>

-TypeScript code above shows the old NgRx syntax and it is pretty similar to traditional Redux approach.
+TypeScript code above shows the old NgRx syntax and it is pretty similar to the traditional Redux approach.
 As you can see, it's too much code for three simple actions.
 Then, NgRx team introduced a new way
 to define actions and reducers.